tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ### 6 Example RDF description of a Test (non-normative)

 A complete description of BDQ Tests can be found in the RDF representation of this vocabulary.
-Following the Fitness for Use Framework Ontology (`bdqffdq:`), a Test is composed of an instance of a subclass of a `bdqffdq:DataQualityNeed` (e.g., `bdqffdq:Validation`), an instance of a `bdqffdq:ActedUpon` `Information Element`, optionally an instance of a `bdqffdq:Consulted` `Information Element`, an instance of a subclass of `bdqffdq:Method` (e.g., `bdqffdq:ValidationMethod`), and an instance of a `bdqffdq:Specification`.
+Following the Fitness For Use Framework Ontology (`bdqffdq:`), a Test is composed of an instance of a subclass of a `bdqffdq:DataQualityNeed` (e.g., `bdqffdq:Validation`), an instance of a `bdqffdq:ActedUpon` `Information Element`, optionally an instance of a `bdqffdq:Consulted` `Information Element`, an instance of a subclass of `bdqffdq:Method` (e.g., `bdqffdq:ValidationMethod`), and an instance of a `bdqffdq:Specification`.
 Most of the information associated with a `bdqtest:` term is expressed in other vocabularies, in particular `bdqffdq:`.
 This structure and dependence on other vocabularies can be seen in the formal example description of [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD), below.

     <rdf:Description rdf:about="https://rs.tdwg.org/bdqtest/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe-2025-03-07">
         <dcterms:bibliographicCitation>ISO (n.dat.)
 ISO 3166 Country Codes. https://www.iso.org/iso-3166-country-codes.html; ISO (n.dat) 3166-1 alpha-2. https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2; DataHub (2018) List of all countries with their two digit codes (ISO 3166-1). https://datahub.io/core/country-list; Chapman AD and Wieczorek JR (2020) Georeferencing Best Practices.
 Copenhagen: GBIF Secretariat. https://doi.org/10.15468/doc-gg7h-s853</dcterms:bibliographicCitation>